 About Us

-The school's origins can be traced back to 1956 when Edinburgh became the first British university to establish a dedicated Nursing Training Unit.
-This effort led to the creation of the Chair of Nursing Studies in 1972.
+The School of Health in Social Science was formally established in 2002 but its origins can be traced back to 1956 when Edinburgh became the first university in Europe to establish a dedicated Nursing Training Unit.

 Equality, diversity and inclusion (EDI) are core values in the School of Health in Social Science, and inform all of our work.
 The School has an active EDI committee, chaired by the EDI Director, who also sits on the School’s Senior Management Committee.